openfaas/faas/watchdog/README.md

 * If your client sends a JSON post with a Content-Type of `application/json` this will be matched automatically in the response.
 * If your client sends a JSON post with a Content-Type of `text/plain` this will be matched automatically in the response too

-See open issues for custom override of response ContentType.
+To override the Content-Type of all your responses set the `content_type` environmental variable.

 **Tuning auto-scaling**